Whistle Words uses writing to help women in and post cancer treatment reclaim their sense of self. Writing is our tool, and not our goal.

 -Group Poem, Olivet Workshop Group

-A feature-length documentary film, based on the work created through our workshops, will be produced by Red Spark Films.
+A feature-length documentary film, based on the workshops and the writing that results, will be produced by Red Spark Films.
 Think a chorus of women's voices united through shared experience and the written word.
 (Please know that your participation in workshops does not necessitate your being part of the film.
 We will always respect your privacy.)